PeteG-cmd/project-4/README.md

 ## The Brief

-* **Build a full-stack application** by making your own backend and your own front-end from scratch
+* **Build a full-stack application** by making the backend and the frontend from scratch
 * **Use a Python Django API** using Django REST Framework to serve your data from a Postgres database
 * **Consume your API with a separate front-end** built with React
 * **Be a complete product** which most likely means multiple relationships and CRUD functionality for at least a couple of models